-1) Shutter Speed and Exposure
+1) Understand how Shutter Speed Relates to Exposure

 The biggest, most obvious thing that shutter speed does is make your photos brighter or darker.

 Shutter speed affects exposure.
 It physically changes the amount of light you capture.

 You can think of this like going outside in a rainstorm.
 If you only have to dash out for a few seconds, you’ll be fine — but if you’re out for several minutes, you’ll be drenched.